serdarklc/serdarklc/README.md

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [serdar.kiliq@gmail.com](mailto:serdar.kiliq@gmail.com)
-* 🚀  I'm currently working on [Herakles](http://theherakles.com/)
+* 🧠  I'm learning Playwright and Typescript
-* 🧠  I'm learning Cypress and Javascript
+* 🧑‍💻  I'm getting experience of python with robot framework
 * 🤝  I'm open to collaborating on I’m looking for help with Appium mobile testing
 * ⚡  I'm QA Engineer with experienced like Project Manager and Business Analyst!